 Martinsburg offers a small-town atmosphere with an engaged civic community; highly rated schools, local shopping, dining, and theater at the historic Apollo; a thriving arts community; and a mix of amenities at an affordable rate that allows for economic stability for individuals and families at all income levels.

 Nearby metro areas of Washington, D.C. and Baltimore are readily accessible by train and interstate highway.
 Within a short drive, the outdoor adventures of the C&O Canal, the Appalachian Trail, and historic national parks and battlefields enhance the many recreational and cultural opportunities within the City.

-If you would like more information about incentive programs and economic development opportunities in Martinsburg, contact the City Manager at (304) 264-2131 ext.
-277.
+If you would like more information about incentive programs and economic development opportunities in Martinsburg, contact the Director of Economic & Community Development at email@example.com or (304) 264-2131 ext.
+358.